renpy/renpy/sphinx/source/translation.rst

     # game/script.rpy:95
     translate piglatin start_636ae3f5:

-        e "Thank you for taking a look at the Ren'Py translation framework."
+        # e "Thank you for taking a look at the Ren'Py translation framework."
+        e ""

     # game/script.rpy:99
     translate piglatin start_bd1ad9e1:

-        e "We aim to provide a comprehensive framework for translating dialogue, strings, images, and styles."
+        # e "We aim to provide a comprehensive framework for translating dialogue, strings, images, and styles."
+        e ""

     # game/script.rpy:101
     translate piglatin start_9e949aac:

-        e "Pretty much everything your game needs!"
+        # e "Pretty much everything your game needs!"
+        e ""

 This can be translated by editing the generated code.
 A finished translation might look like::